How to Collect on Debt without Ruining Your Reputation

 Eventually, you’ll be sorry; the longer a debt goes unpaid, the harder it is to recover.
 Your customer will be wondering why it took you months (or even years) to track them down.
 They may think you’re trying to cheat them out of money or assume you’re incompetent.
 Neither possibility does any favors for your reputation.

 But don’t worry if you already find yourself struggling with old debt.
-An experienced business to business debt collection service can massage payments out of even the most challenging cases.
+An experienced business to business debt collection service can massage payments out of even the most challenging cases giving you more time and energy to focus on other important aspects of your business.

 In a small B2B market, word gets around.
 If you earn a bad reputation because of underhanded collection strategies, it can have a levelling impact on your ability to stand out from the competition and lockdown sales.
 Remembering this can help you save face as you recoup what’s yours.